Revrs01/Taiwanese_Correction/README.md

 - **shared_sql_connection.py**: Provides a shared mysql cursor to interact with the SQL database.
 - **.env**: stores mysql connection config for PyMySQL
 - **.secret**: stores MySQL user password and root password
+- **../mysql_data/**: volume that mysql docker mounts, you should backup data and remove this directory first if you want to rebuild the image & container
+- **../Taibun_correction_web_db_backups/**: directory that stores 1 .sql file for mysql container startup initialization

 ## Installation (Docker, Preferred)